flytxtds/Internship-2022/README.md

 2. Stipend

 ## Queries
-You can submit your queries [here] (https://forms.gle/hUcoBxyXzFfkhc4H7).
+You can submit your queries [here](https://forms.gle/hUcoBxyXzFfkhc4H7).
 We will get in touch with you.